cbezzy/feature_scoring_board/README.md

   - Decision notes
 - Two-pane layout for list + editor
 - Search and sort features
+- Module dropdown is managed via the Admin > Module Library so teams can curate product areas without code changes.

 ### ✔ Configurable Scoring System
 - Add your own scoring questions from the database: